SwissSys Tutorial

 Tutorial conventions

-- Side comments that may or may not apply to you are in small type
+- Explanatory comments that may not apply to everyone appear in a lighter style

 Getting help